Quick Loans

 Is this really what is happening?

-We don’t know, honestly, we don’t, but it suspiciously fits the pattern.
+We don’t know, honestly, we don’t, but it is suspiciously fitting the pattern.
 It is the only thing we can come up with to explain it.
 Products that are being sold legally with the full knowledge of the FCA today might be found to be illegal in a years’ time resulting in huge fines.

 If lenders are taking action to structure their companies in a way that protects them from the schizophrenic type of regulation that we are all experiencing from the FCA these days, or more probably – Politicians who are virtue signaling.
 We aren’t going to blame them.